ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics job logs`
 {: #schematics-logs-job}

-Retrieve the detailed information of all the job records and events of the playbook run from your {{site.data.keyword.cloud_notm}} account.
-For example, if you use an API endpoint for a geography, such as `North America`, only jobs that are created in `us-south` or `us-east` are returned.
+Retrieve the detailed logs of a job that ran for your {{site.data.keyword.bpshort}} action.
 {: shortdesc}

 **Syntax**